-Reboot Cable Modem and Wireless Router
+Reboot Cable Modem and Router (Don't skip this!)

-If you cannot access the internet, then unplug Winston from your cable modem.
+Method #1: If you cannot access the internet, then unplug Winston from your cable modem.
 Next, reboot your cable modem and once it is online, plug Winston back in and wait 60 seconds.
 This step is sometimes required because some cable modems will not assign an IP address to a device unless it is "hot plugged".

 Confirm that the purple status light on the bottom of the unit is pulsing and then plug in your wireless router into Winston.